Walk 46: Whilton & Long Buckby Circular

 Even the bridges have wild flowers

-…it’s nearly time to leave the canal until the end of this walk, but firstly we pass under the bridge below…
+…it’s nearly time to leave the canal until the end of this walk, but first pass under the bridge below…

 The road at the top is the very busy A5 so please be careful!

-How lovely!
-Our route though lies through the gap in the hedge over the stile on the left…
+13. Don’t need to go as far as the gate but though the gap in the hedge over the stile on the left…

 …&, after the canal, it’s now good to be in the open fields, especially on a nice hot summer’s day